seongheon-96/seongheon-96.github.io/_pages/about.md

 Hello!
 I’m a second-year PhD student in the Computer Sciences department at the University of Wisconsin-Madison, where I am fortunate to be advised by Prof. [Sharon Li](https://scholar.google.com/citations?user=QSTd1oUAAAAJ&hl=en&oi=ao).
 Previously, I completed my MS degree at Yonsei University in the Electrical and Electronic Engineering department under the supervision of Prof. [Kwanghoon Sohn](https://scholar.google.com/citations?user=zEtk0QsAAAAJ&hl=en) and Prof. [Kibok Lee](https://scholar.google.com/citations?user=6wwWRdEAAAAJ&hl=en).

 My research focuses on making foundation models (LLMs, LVLMs, and VLAs) safe and reliable in real-world deployment.
-Specifically, I study **why and how these models fail** through:
+Specifically, I study **why and how these models fail** and **how to monitor and correct them** through:

-- Detecting and mitigating erroneous generation
+- Error detection and mitigation (e.g., hallucination)
-- Reasoning about failure modes
+- Failure reasoning
 - Latent space interpretability

 These are crucial for preventing catastrophic failures in human-facing and industrial applications, and for enabling robust agentic systems to stop, replan, and incorporate human intervention in an interpretable way.
 I am also broadly interested in multimodal models and post-training.